-As we mentioned in section 2.13 on confidence maps, it is essential for many of the operations of the pipeline to know exactly which pixels in each image are always likely to be bad.
+As we mentioned in sections 2.13 and 2.14, it is essential for many of the operations of the pipeline to know exactly which pixels in each image are always likely to be bad.
 This is done initially using a bad pixel mask.
 This will take the form of a FITS container file with an image extension of type byte for each detector.
 The values in the data array will be set to one for bad pixels and zero for good ones.